 It also promotes community service, sponsors lectures and conversations about issues such as ethics and social justice, and coordinates interfaith services and prayer opportunities.

 Transylvania Catholic Organization’s purpose is to build community with those of the Catholic faith and those interested in Catholicism.
 TCO provides service and education to the community on the ideals of a Christian life.
-Recently TCO has sponsored a Halloween party, a dinner with Catholic theologian John O’Malley, and an Ash Wednesday service.
+TCO has a monthly Transy Mass at St. Peter Claver Parish, went on retreat to Gethsemane Abbey, and hosted a reading group of Pope Francis’ Joy of the Gospel.
+Contact Jessica Bier.

 Start your own organization!
 Religious life is a growing part of our campus.
 Contact Wilson Dickinson if you would like to start a new group.